 Nine Non-Candy Halloween Trick Or Treat Ideas

-1. Freezer Pops – First thing in September, start stalking the summer clearance aisles for deals on the huge boxes of freezer pop tubes that can be enjoyed either room temperature or frozen.
+1. Freezer Pops – During September and October, start stalking the clearance aisles for deals on the huge boxes of freezer pop tubes that can be enjoyed either room temperature or frozen.
 While you’re still giving out sugary fun, kids will enjoy the variety while parents will appreciate the convenience of a treat that can be frozen and kept for later.
 If you can’t find any on clearance, you can get them for a great price (WAY cheaper than candy) at Walmart as well.

 2. Halloween-themed pencils and erasers – Many kids love the “fun” pencils that parents don’t always buy for school, and mine are always excited to find these on the shelf.
 Pick yours up in bulk at places like Oriental Trading (and watch for periodic free shipping codes!), or look for seasonal deals at your local drugstore or Target.